Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ## Overview

 This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.

-> :information_source: See the community call: [Implement Authorization in your Applications with Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

 ## Scenario